Cougar men fall to Golden Eagles

 The first half saw the Cougars go on a 9-0 run behind six points from Them Koang for a 9-4 lead.
 CSI came back to lead 18-10.
 CSI went up 24-13 before WNCC came back to slice the lead to 28-21 on a Carl Thorpe bucket.
 CSI led 33-23 at halftime.

 The second half saw WNCC cut the lead to 36-30 and later 42-37 on a Biko Johnson bucket.
 CSI came back to lead by 10 behind an old-fashioned 3-point play and a dunk with 13 minutes to play.
-CSI pushed the second half lead to 10, 47-37, but that when WNCC came back to cut the deficit to 47-43 on a bucket by Rodney Sawyer and a trey by Agwa Nywesh.
+CSI pushed the second half lead to 10, 47-37, but then WNCC came back to cut the deficit to 47-43 on a bucket by Rodney Sawyer and a three by Agwa Nywesh.

 After that, CSI went on a 15-4 run to lead 62-47.
 WNCC didn’t fold as they came back and scored six straight, all on buckets by Koang, to trip the lead to nine, 62-53.
 WNCC, however, could never get any closer as the Eagles won 81-65.